 Once the candy is poured into the inner cover, it takes only minutes to begin setting up.

-Two finished inner covers with bee candy hardened are shown below – we made candy for all six hives.
+Two finished inner covers with bee candy hardened are shown below – we make candy for all the hives.

 Time to put the covers on the hives.

 Inner cover with bee candy ready to go in the hive.

 Removing the old inner cover, and brushing the bees back into the hive.

 Placing the inner cover on the hive – the candy faces down and hive moisture softens the candy so it’s easy for the bees to eat.
 This puts the candy at the top of the hive, right where the bees will need it if they run out of their own honey.

 That’s it, the bees have an extra source of food this winter – should they need it.